The Book of Human Insects: Plot

 Toshiko Tomura (born Kageri Usuba) is a former star of the theatrical company Theatre Claw and the winner of the New York Design Academy Award.
-Known as the "Woman of Talent", she wins the Akutagawa Prize for her story "The Book of Human Insects".
+Known as the "Woman of Talent", she won the Akutagawa Prize for her story "The Book of Human Insects".
 After the ceremony, designer Ryotaro Mizuno tells her that her former roommate, also a budding writer named Kageri Usuba, has committed suicide.
 Tabloid journalist Kametaro Aokusa follows her back to her hometown and observes her acting like a child, suckling a wax figure of her dead mother.
 She convinces him to keep mum in exchange for meeting him and telling him her story.
 Instead, Hyoroku Hachisuka, the former chief acting director of Theatre Claw, meets him and warns him against her.
 When Tomura had joined his troupe, she was able to mimic the lead, leeching the talent out of her and doing the same for the other members of the troupe.
 Eventually, she targeted the director's position, ousting him by accusing him of molestation.
 Tomura and Mizuno meet, and he relates how after he designed a book for a Theatre Claw play, she asked to be his assistant and he fell in love with her.
 When he was endorsed to enter the New York Design Academy Award's contest, he discovered that she had already sent a replica of his entry, ruining his career prospects.
 Tomura hires anarchist Heihachi Arikawa to kill Aokusa.
 He reveals to him that Tomura had murdered Usuba after using her draft, and shoots him.